Aim of Analysis

 The line chart above represents the number of new posts per day in September 18 and the bar chart below that shows the peak posting hours.

-Engagement in terms of comments per post has remained rather consistent, however we seen a massive jump (over 100% jump) in the median number of votes per post.
+Engagement in terms of comments per post has remained rather consistent, however last month we seen a massive jump (over 100% jump) in the median number of votes per post and this has remained consistent this month.
+This can be tied in with the new user report I produce where I have found less inactive accounts registering and more voting only accounts.

-The % of posts that received flags reduced by 53% on the previous period.
+The % of posts that received flags has remained consistent.

-How did you posts do in October, please do leave a comment below and let me know how you got on
+How did you posts do in November, please do leave a comment below and let me know how you got on?

 The Data and Queries